Dunajská Streda: Coat of arms

-The 19th century seal of the market town depicted St Peter with the inscription "Sigillum Oppidi Szerdahely".
-According to the tradition the old coat-of-arms of the town depicted this figure in blue clothes, in a green field, on a silver shield, but it is disputed whether it was a real coat-of-arms or only a seal symbol.
-In 1910 the town applied to the State Municipality Registration Committee for a new seal without any picture (inscription: "Pozsony vármegye Dunaszerdahely község 1910").
-After that the St Peter figure was finally dropped from the municipal symbols.
+The 19th-century seal of the market town depicted St Peter with the inscription "Sigillum Oppidi Szerdahely".
+According to tradition, the old coat-of-arms of the town depicted this figure in blue clothes, in a green field, on a silver shield, but it is disputed whether it was a real coat-of-arms or only a seal symbol.
+In 1910, the town applied to the State Municipality Registration Committee for a new seal without any picture (inscription: "Pozsony vármegye Dunaszerdahely község 1910").
+After that, the St Peter figure was finally dropped from the municipal symbols.